alexk99/the_router/bras/bras_howto_eng.md

 	/etc/init.d/bgpd start

-Insure that a default (0.0.0.0/0) route is successfully received and installed into both the Linux routing table and TheRouter's routing table.
+Ensure that a default (0.0.0.0/0) route is successfully received and installed into both the Linux routing table and TheRouter's routing table.

 Linux routing table